-- Follow departmental safety protocols. - Confine or stop the spill by using absorbent materials on hand, avoiding contact with skin, eyes, and clothing and shut the doors of the room. - Equipment and processes containing hazardous materials should be halted and the area evacuated. - Notify the Office of Environmental Health & Safety (252-328-6166) for chemical spills and the Office of Prospective Health (252-744-2070) for radioactive or biological material spills, giving your name and location of the emergency.
+- Follow departmental safety protocols. - Confine or stop the spill by using absorbent materials on hand, avoiding contact with skin, eyes, and clothing, and shut the doors of the room. - Equipment and processes containing hazardous materials should be halted and the area evacuated. - Notify the Office of Environmental Health & Safety (252-328-6166) for chemical, radioactive, or biological spills, giving your name and location of the emergency.
 Explain the type of spill, any injuries, the approximate amount of material involved, any identifiable reaction, and who was in contact with the spilled substance. - Do not attempt to clean-up a chemical spill unless you are trained and have the proper protective equipment to perform the clean-up.